openshift/osd-example-operator/README.md

 > The addons integration (e2e) tests are not meant to replace any existing QE.
  This document is not a reference for complete onboarding procedure for addons to OSD.
 Full process of onboarding addons is outlined in the documentation [here](https://gitlab.cee.redhat.com/service/managed-tenants/-/tree/master).

-## Designing e2e Tests
-We recommend the following basic principles in designing your e2e tests:
- - Map existing functionality to e2e test cases
- - Map any bugs found into e2e test cases
- - Update e2e test cases as addon functionality is changed or added
- - Ensure the assertions and logs output by tests reflect
-   - the execution paths and
-   - potential causes of failures

-Kubernetes guide on the topic https://github.com/kubernetes/community/blob/master/contributors/devel/sig-testing/writing-good-e2e-tests.md

 ## The Structure of an Addon Test